Pineapple Curry

 • Preheat a large pot over medium heat.
 When the pan is hot but not smoking, add the oil and swirl to coat the bottom of the pan.

 • Add the diced onion and garlic.
-Cook stirring occasionally until just tender, 3-4 minutes.
+Cook, stirring occasionally, until just tender, 3-4 minutes.
+Add the curry paste and cook breaking it up for about 1 minute.

 • Next add the coconut milk, diced bell pepper, and lime leaves to the pan.
 Stir to combine while bringing the curry to boil.